 The models each feature dual-band wireless to ensure a clearer signal throughout the home and the Extenders will give access to a new free, ad supported Microsoft/MSN video service that will shortly become available to all Microsoft Vista users, he said.
 The vast majority of the initial programming consists of short clips from popular cable channels like Discovery, The History Channel and HGTV.

 All of these services are now available through Microsoft’s Xbox 360, but Laepple said very little has been done to promote the feature.
 Despite that, he said, Microsoft has been impressed with the number of Xbox owners who have used these features; however, he declined to give any hard numbers.

-The launch partner products were shown to the trade earlier this month at CEDIA, but at unveiling at DigitalLife in September is the first time the general public will get a look at the new devices.
+The launch partner products were shown to the trade earlier this month at CEDIA, but today’s unveiling at DigitalLife is the first time the general public will get a look at the new devices.

 Linksys is offering two models: a smaller hardcover-book size version and a second type about twice this size that incorporates a DVD player.
 These should be on store shelves prior to the holidays with $299 and $349 suggested retail prices, respectively.

 The D-Link model is about the size of a standard A/V component.
 Pricing and shipping information were not available at press time.